bazelbuild/bazel/site/docs/tutorial/android-app.md

 [build tools](https://developer.android.com/tools/revisions/build-tools.html)
 and uses the SDK libraries to build the app.
 This means that you need to add some information to your `WORKSPACE` file so that Bazel knows where to find them.
-Note that this step is not required when you build all types of outputs.
+Note that this step is not required when you build for other platforms.
 For example, Bazel automatically detects the location of Java, C++ and Objective-C compilers from settings in your environment.